-8) Student: For school and college administration purpose.
+- Student: For school and college administration purposes, and so on.

 Microsoft Access gives you options to build a database from scratch.
-It starts with defining tables, attributes and setting rules for these tables.
-You can create Macros or the programmable modules to be used.
-You can set any constraints on these tables, be it primary key, foreign key and Not NULL.
+It starts with defining tables, attributes, and setting rules for these tables.
+You can create Macros or programmable modules to be used.
+You can set any constraints on these tables, be it primary key, foreign key, and Not NULL.